fe-data/fe-docs/docs/getting-started/introduction.rst

 A unique ticket personalisation module to personalise tickets, share tickets, display order information and generate invoices if required.

 Define order or ticket level input fields and assign them to ticket types.
+Optionally, you can add volume prices.

 Embed the ticket personalisation module into a page using a WordPress shortcode.